Kchaitanya30/Processing-Geographic-Data/Geoprocessing_Techniques_Assignment_2/README.md

 ### New fields inthe new_england_urbanized_areas_townships_2010_aeac84_idty
 Create two fields for identity layer, with one field being labeled AREA_URB and the other being AREA_NURB.
 These will hold the square kilometers for the urbanized and non-urbanized polygons, choose the type as Double as the area has decibel values

-## After integrating the New England Urbanized Area layer into the Massachusetts Township layer, calculate the amount of area that is urbanized and non-urbanized area.
-Create two new fields that hold the amount of each area and calculate (transfer) the corresponding area into those new fields.

-Populating the AREA_URBN and AREA_NURB

 Task is to find how much area is urbanized and how is not urbanized

 For AREA_NURB
+Purpose: To select the attributes of a layer with condition.
 Tool: Select by Attributes
 Input Rows: new_england_urbanized_areas_townships_2010_aeac84_idty
 Where: FID_new_england_urbanized_areas_2010_aeac84    is equal to -1

 Right click on the AREA_NURB > Calculate field
-Input Table: new_england_urbanized_areas_townships_2010_aeac84_idty
+Purpose: To calculate the values of a field for a feature class/feature layer or raster Input Table: new_england_urbanized_areas_townships_2010_aeac84_idty
 * Use the selected records: 309 ( it shows how many rows got selected )
 * field name: AREA_NURB
 * Expression: AREA_NUMB = !shape_Area!
+* Output Description:
 * It populated the AREA_NURB with Shape_area values

+Trick to select the attributes
-Till now -1 values of the field FID_new_england_urbanized_areas_2010_aeac84 are selected, the trick is to select **Switch** button.
+The -1 values of the field FID_new_england_urbanized_areas_2010_aeac84 are selected, the trick is to select **Switch** button.
 It selects all the values that are not -1.
 - This step is useful to minimize select by attributes step.
 - ALl the values that are not -1 are selected, which represents the urbanized areas

 Right click on the AREA_URB > Calculate field
-Input Table: new_england_urbanized_areas_townships_2010_aeac84_idty
+Purpose: To calculate the values of a field for a feature class/feature layer or raster Input Table: new_england_urbanized_areas_townships_2010_aeac84_idty
 * Use the selected records: 340 ( it shows how many rows got selected )
 * field name: AREA_URB
 * Expression: AREA_URB = !shape_Area!
+* Output Description:
 * It populated the AREA_URB with Shape_area values

 - We have populated the shape areas to both AREA_NUMB and AREA_URB, it left with nulls which needs to be taken care of
 - Nulls make create issue while doing any numerical analysis, they have to be changed to 0

 Tool: Select by Attributes
+Purpose: To select the attributes of a layer with condition.
 Input Rows: new_england_urbanized_areas_townships_2010_aeac84_idty
 Where: AREA_URB  **is null**
+Output Description:
 - It selects the rows with null values

 Right click on the AREA_URB > Calculate field
-Input Table: new_england_urbanized_areas_townships_2010_aeac84_idty
+Purpose: To calculate the values of a field for a feature class/feature layer or raster Input Table: new_england_urbanized_areas_townships_2010_aeac84_idty
 * Use the selected records: 309 ( it shows how many rows got selected )
 * field name: AREA_URB
 * Expression: AREA_URB = 0
+* Output Description:
 - It fills all the rows with nulls to 0 in the AREA_URB field

 * Repeat the same for AREA_NURB